jinkos/nucleus/README.md

 `python3 image_wrapper.py your_machine_name`

-should create the aug files.
-Take a couple of hours.
-I have added multiprocessing so it should be about 4 * faster if you have 4 CPUs
+Create the aug files.

+Used to take 10 hours but I have added multiprocessing.
+My LINUX box manages it in 2 hours, now.
+I had to use pillow to save the .png files because skimage wasn't working.
+So you need to install pillow

 `python3 train.py your_machine_name --save`